 **Feel free to sub an equal amount of another fruit for the blueberries and/or peaches.

 Storage: Crisps keep well for 2-3 days.
-If you are going to eat the cobbler within a day of making it, you do not need to refrigerate it.
+If you are going to eat it within a day of making it, you do not need to refrigerate it.
 Simply cover it with plastic wrap and leave it at room temperature.
 After 24 hours, cover it and place it in the fridge.

 To freeze: Wrap the crisp in plastic wrap and then wrap in foil to keep moisture out and place in the freezer for up to 1 month.